Palm-lined Chaweng Beach on Koh Samui with turquoise Gulf of Thailand water

 Big Buddha (Wat Phra Yai) — A 12-metre golden Buddha on a small island causeway in the northeast.
 Free access.
 Busy with day-trippers but worth a stop.

 Ang Thong Marine National Park — A day trip by speedboat from Na Thon or Bang Rak piers.
 An archipelago of 42 islands with snorkelling, sea kayaking through sea caves, and a lagoon viewpoint.
 One of the most impressive day trips available from any Thai island.
+Book an Ang Thong day trip or browse tours in Koh Samui including cooking classes and island-hopping packages.

 Na Muang Waterfalls — Two waterfalls in the island’s forested interior.
 No. 1 is the larger and more visited; No. 2 requires a 30-minute hike and has a swimming pool.
 Reachable by scooter from most beaches in 20–30 minutes.